adolfintel/TDF/README.md

 Possible values:
 * `1` (default): use DXVK
 * `0`: use WineD3D

-__`TDF_DXVK_ASYNC`__
-If enabled, TDF will use the gplasync version of DXVK instead of the regular version.
-This is only useful for systems that don't support the Vulkan `VK_EXT_graphics_pipeline_library` (GPL) extension because either the GPU or the driver is too old.

-Possible values:
-* `2` (default): let TDF decide automatically, uses regular DXVK if GPL is supported, gplasync otherwise
-* `0`: always use the regular version of DXVK.
-If the system doesn't support GPL, the game will suffer from heavy shader compilation stuttering
-* `1`: always use the gplasync version of DXVK.
-Not recommended, can introduce minor graphical issues or stability issues

 __`TDF_D7VK`__
 Whether to install D7VK or not, which provides DirextX 6-7 emulation through Vulkan.
 If this is disabled, WineD3D will be used instead, which may be better for some older games, as it provides support for DX1-7 as well as DDraw.